mattwojo/webvr/webvr-docs/resources.md

 ## Videos

-Learn more about WebVR by watching these presentations from Build 2017.
+Learn more about WebVR by watching these presentations from Build 2017, and other related content.

 > [!VIDEO https://channel9.msdn.com/Events/Build/2017/P4097/player]